ManWick123/Body-Performance-webapp/README.md

 This web app allows you to predict body performance based on several input parameters.
 It is built using Python and the Flask web framework.

+## BodyPerf.mp4 shows the website and how it gives the result.

 ## Getting started
 ### To use this web app, follow these steps:
 1. Clone this repository to your local machine.